Skip to main content

 ”The agent handled the error gracefully”Bad”Gracefully” is subjective

-Split compound checks into separate evals rather than combining them.
+Split compound checks into separate criteria rather than combining them.
 This gives you granular scoring and clearer failure messages.

 Error Handling